Mazdaspeed3: First generation (2007–2009)

 It uses the five-door hatchback body of the Mazda3, though it has extra structural bracing and subtle exterior styling differences.
 Volvo-sourced 320 mm front and 280 mm rear brake discs hide under 457 mm wheels.

 Critical reception has been generally very positive, with automotive writers praising the car's balance of good performance and low cost.
-The review by Edmunds.com compared the vehicle favorably to some more expensive rivals, saying "It's a lot of machine for the money and it offers the same balance of speed, practicality and value we've found previously only in the Mitsubishi Lancer Evolution or Subaru WRX STI."
+A review by Edmunds.com compared the vehicle favorably to some more expensive rivals, saying "It's a lot of machine for the money and it offers the same balance of speed, practicality and value we've found previously only in the Mitsubishi Lancer Evolution or Subaru WRX STI."

-In several road tests, the Mazdaspeed3 accelerated from 0 to 60 mph in under six seconds with skidpad numbers in the 0.87g to 0.91 g range.
+In several road tests, the Mazdaspeed3 accelerated from 0 to 60 mph (97 km/h) in under six seconds, with skidpad numbers in the 0.87g to 0.91 g range.
 A 1/4 mi time of 14.0 at 101 mi/h.